 There has been a proposal on “Multicultural Character of the Black Sea Region as a Tourism Resource” as a new concept of tourism cooperation among the BSEC Member States.

-The Group is elaborating on new priorities of cooperation witihn the 2nd Action Plan of implementation of the BSEC 2012 Economic Agenda (2016-2018).
+The Group has elaborated on new priorities of cooperation within the 2nd Action Plan of implementation of the BSEC 2012 Economic Agenda (2016-2018), which are as follows:

 The cooperation within the respective Working Group is going on also through the intensification of exchange of views on cultural heritage, thus promoting the BSEC cultural tourism projects, which have been on the agenda of the Group for several years, and ones within the frameworks of the BSEC Project Development Fund.
 The projects on “The Routes of Rose”, “The Routes of Coinage”, “Cultural Tourism Routes of the Roman Emperors”, “The Silk Road”, “Legend of Argonauts”, “Vine and Wine Routes: Armenia”, “Wine Routes of Azerbaijan”, proposed by the Member States, the UNIDO’s “Alliances for Cultural Tourism in the Black Sea Region” and the “Wine Cultural Tourism Exchange Project” (WCTE), initiated by the Council of Europe, are on the priority agenda of the Group, within some of which there have been concrete developments, such as the signing of the Memorandum of Understanding on cooperation within the project on “The Cultural Tourism Route of the Roman Emperors” by the Republic of Bulgaria, Romania, Republic of Serbia and Republic of Croatia in February 2012.

-Among the activities within the project on “Vine and Wine Routes: Armenia” there have been wine festivals organized yearly in the vilage of Areni and Akhtala.
+Among the activities within the project on “Vine and Wine Routes: Armenia” there have been wine festivals organized yearly in the village of Areni and Akhtala.